dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 description: "Overview of pluggable component anatomy and supported component types"
 ---

-With pluggable components, you can configure Dapr to use components that are not natively supported by the runtime.
-These components leverage existing Dapr building block APIs, but are configured differently from [community-maintained built-in Dapr components](https://github.com/dapr/components-contrib).
+Pluggable components are Dapr components.
+With pluggable components, you can configure Dapr to use components that are not included as part the runtime for example in scenarios where you want to have a private component.
+These pluggable components leverage the building block APIs, however are registered differently from the built-in Dapr components](https://github.com/dapr/components-contrib).

 <img src="/images/concepts-building-blocks.png" width=400>

-## Pluggable components vs. Built-in components
+## Pluggable components vs. built-in components

-Dapr provides two pathways for creating new components:
+Dapr provides two approaches for registering and creating components:

-- The pluggable component route
+- The built-in components included in the runtime and found in the [components-contrib repository ](https://github.com/dapr/components-contrib).
-- The built-in components route found in the [components-contrib repository ](https://github.com/dapr/components-contrib).
+- Pluggable components which are deployed and registered independently.

-While both component options leverage Dapr's building block APIs, each have different implementation processes.
+While both registration options leverage Dapr's building block APIs, each has a different implementation processes.

 | Component details            | [Built-in Component](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md)  | Pluggable Components                                                                                                                                                                                                                                       |
 | ---------------------------- | :--------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |